 Richmond to Danby Wiske

-Cross the eighteenth century Richmond Bridge into elegant woodland, heading for Colburn Hall and on to St. Mary’s church at Bolton-on-Swale where you can admire the tomb of Henry Jenkins who lived to be 169.
-Walk on to Kiplin Hall, a major Jacobean House built between 1622 and 1625 for George Calvert, Secretary of State to James 1, later Lord Baltimore and founder of Maryland, the U.S. state.
-Crossing farmland to the Saxon village of Danby Wiske, visit the village’s Norman church.
+Cross the eighteenth-century Richmond Bridge into elegant woodland, heading for Colburn Hall and on to St. Mary’s church at Bolton-on-Swale where you can admire the tomb of Henry Jenkins who lived to be 169.
+Walk on to Kiplin Hall, a major Jacobean House built between 1622 and 1625 for George Calvert, Secretary of State to James I, later Lord Baltimore and founder of Maryland, the U.S. state.
+Crossing farmland to the Saxon village of Danby Wiske, visit the village’s Norman church, before your transfer to the Black Horse at Kirkby Fleetham.

 15. 15.
 Day fifteen